Canadian Medical Association: Membership

 The CMA represents Canadian physicians and medical learners across stages of training and practice.
 It works with provincial and territorial medical associations and other national organizations on shared policy priorities.
-At its 2025 AGM, the CMA reported 72,000 readers of CMAJ. and announced plans to simplify categories of membership in order to reduce administrative complexity.
+Membership is open to every medical learner and physician; it is complimentary for students, residents, the first five years of practice and retirees, and costs $195 every two years for those six or more years in practice.